top of page

 Seniors would access goods, equipment, assistive technologies, and home modifications needed for safe and independent living without needing to save up package funds.
 A new funding model would support point-of-delivery payments for service providers, reducing their reporting burden and enhancing transparency for seniors while lowering fees and administrative costs.

-Support at Home assessments would focus on promoting independence and providing guidance and support to delay functional decline.
 Seniors would have greater choice among providers for their care.
 A risk-proportionate regulation model would support care businesses and workers in delivering safe and high-quality aged care services at home.

 Consistent Assessment and Better Service Recommendations